 Considering we are in the midst of the Coronavirus (COVID-19) pandemic, talking about automotive tips for your car might seem petty.
 However, it is not.
-Truth is, now more than ever, you need to make sure your car is ready in case you need it.
+Truth is, now more than ever, you need to make sure your car is ready with the right auto parts and that you know how to work around with automotive repair in case you need it.

 1. Keep your battery charged

 A dead battery is a common issue these days.
 Sadly, most car owners overlook this crucial component, without which the car cannot even be run.
 The problem with car batteries is that they have to provide power to the anti-theft module, infotainment computer, powertrain computer, and a long list of additional modules that require a continuous energy supply to avoid losing information stored on them.
 Furthermore, if left unattended, car batteries can lose their ability to maintain an electrical charge.
 Fortunately, there is a simple solution to prevent all this from happening.
 All you have to do is charging the battery for 15-30 minutes once a week.

 Challenge: prevent getting stranded, as well as protecting car battery longevity